 Students will participate in a supervised internship with regional computer and information technology employers.
-Students are expected to develop a computer science career-based portfolio and employment resume.
-Prerequisites: Enrollment in Computer Science program, instructor permission, and concurrent enrollment in CS 197.
+Students will acquire industry work experience that validates employability skills.
+Course may be repeated up to a maximum of 4 credits.
+Prerequisite: Enrollment in Computer Science program, instructor permission, and concurrent enrollment in CS 197.